-An evening of orchestral brilliance, with the spotlight on the viola: lyrical Brahms, early Britten and a brand new concerto from Wigglesworth for the incomparable violist Lawrence Power
+An evening of orchestral brilliance: lyrical Brahms and a brand new concerto from Wigglesworth for the incomparable violist Lawrence Power

 Knussen Chamber Orchestra